stars who died way too young

 Lya De Putti

 The daughter of a Hungarian baron and countess, Lya De Putti went on to perform classical ballet in Berlin, Germany, after a brief stint in Hungarian vaudeville.
-She later made several films at the German UFA studios, most notably Jealousy
+She later made several films at the German UFA studios, most notably Variety

 , before going to Hollywood in 1926.
 While in America she starred in several movies, mostly in vamp roles.